-- 174. Any publication of defamatory matter concerning a person is unlawful within the meaning of section 170 unless- - (a) the matter is true and it was for the benefit of the public that it should be published; or - (b) it is privileged under section 175 or 176.
+- (a) the matter is true and it was for the benefit of the public that it should be published; or - (b) it is privileged under section 175 or 176. - 175.
+(1) The publication of defamatory matter is absolutely privileged, and no person shall under any circumstances be liable to punishment under this Law in respect thereof in any of the following cases, namely -